-Some academic programs at Montreat College offer qualified students the opportunity to do individualized research and study.
+Description: Some academic programs at Montreat College offer qualified students the opportunity to do individualized research and study.
 A directed study is a customized program of study in a student's major or minor in which the student pursues intensive work in an approved subject.
 Designed in collaboration with a faculty member, the directed study is intended either to be an extension of a previous course or the study of a topic not included in the curriculum.
-The course is taken with the regular guidance and direction of the faculty member, who will maintain at least 5 contact hours per 1 credit hour with the student during the semester.
+The course is taken with the regular guidance and direction of the faculty member, who will maintain at least 15 contact hours per 1 credit hour with the student during the semester.
 It may include such options as research, project development, readings, or performance.

-Prerequisites include junior standing or above, a grade point average of at least 2.5, approval by the faculty supervisor, department chair, and Vice President for Academic Affairs at least three weeks before the start of the semester in which the course will be taken, and completion of all prerequisites stated in each department's directed study course description.
-Directed Study registration forms are available in the Office of the Registrar and through the Montreat College website.
+Qualifications: Junior standing or above, a minimum career GPA of 2.5, approval by the faculty supervisor, department chair, and Vice President for Academic Affairs at least three weeks before the start of the semester in which the course will be taken, and completion of all prerequisites stated in each department's directed study course description.